+So many people have dreams of travelling the world but never do anything about it.
 Don’t leave your gap year plans too long, tomorrow may never come and by then it may be too late.

 As a nurse I have seen a lot of people reach the end of their lives.
-Some of them naturally at the end of a long life, some far too young after a long illness or sudden accident, and I have seen far too many of them look back with regret and say ‘I wish I had’.
+Some of them naturally at the end of a long life, some far too young after an illness or sudden accident, and I have seen far too many of them look back with regret and say ‘I wish I had’.

 Don’t be one of those people.